Employment Lawyers in California

 Our clients include employers of all sizes from small companies to large corporations, as well as employees, independent contractors and freelancers.

 Our experienced attorneys advise our clients on legal rights and obligations under state and federal employment laws, including those involving compensation, safe working environments, privacy, discrimination, retaliation, and harassment.
-In addition, we can assist clients with transactional matters, such as drafting and/or negotiating agreements involving employment, independent contractors, separation and severance.
+In addition, we assist clients with transactional matters, such as drafting and negotiating agreements involving employment, independent contractors, separation and severance.
 We also help employers develop appropriate workplace policies and procedures, employee handbooks and training materials.

 Workplace Discrimination